 Operating Model Construction: Strategic Evaluation

 As the future becomes less precise, strategic evaluations become more useful.
-The goal is not to envisage the future; it is to stretch thinking and planning across multiple plausible futures scenarios.
-It is designed to stress test the business along the critical dimensions that will influence the future, even if we cannot precisely predict in which direction it will move.
+The goal is not to envisage the future; it is to stretch thinking and planning across multiple plausible future scenarios.
+It is a tool that stress tests the business along the critical dimensions that will influence the future, even if we cannot precisely predict which direction it will move.

-Companies are recognizing that the new business milieu is one where customer preferences primarily drive product and services development and delivery.
+Companies recognize that the new business milieu is where customer preferences primarily drive product and service development and delivery.
 For many companies, this may represent a significant change from traditional corporate approaches and signifies a need for an update or enrichment to the operating model.

 The Operating Model is the tactical vehicle to implement the corporate strategy.
-Thus, constructing a workable model involves the repurposing of previously approved strategy into proactive and common-sense statements defining what the company must do to enable the successful execution of the strategic plan.
-Facets of the current business that could impede future success and possibly introduce potential risk and must be recognized and be modified or replaced and responded, in specific terms.
+Thus, constructing a workable model involves the repurposing of previously approved strategy into bold and common-sense statements defining what the company must do to enable the successful execution of the strategic plan.
+Facets of the current business could impede future success and possibly introduce potential risk and be recognized and modified or replaced and responded to in specific terms.

 The successful evolution from the Current Operating Model (COM) to the Targeted Operating Model (TOM) results from the successful development and enactment of value-quantified strategies for leveraging people, processes, and technology.
 The strategies primed for inclusion in the operating model must undergo analysis to ensure support with the corporate Strategic Alignment Model (SAM).